Incident Type: Scam/Theft Arrest

 Two people were arrested in Fitchburg Wednesday afternoon for their involvement in a scam involving fake gold jewelry.
 Around 3:00 p.m.
 Wednesday, a 911 caller reported they were at a local credit union with two people trying to sell fake gold jewelry.
 Responding officers saw the suspect vehicle drive out of the credit union and conducted a traffic stop.

 Officers learned the pair had approached the caller at a gas station earlier, where they told a story of their struggle to get money for travel to Florida.
 The suspects exchanged what they said was gold jewelry for food and gas purchased by the victim.
-Following the first exchange, the duo offered to exchange more jewelry for cash, and the victim drove to the credit union, where police were summoned.
+Following the first exchange, the duo offered to exchange more jewelry for cash, and the victim drove to the credit union, where they called the police.
 Officers confirmed the jewelry was not gold and had no significant value.

 Elisa Trandafir, 43, of Englewood Cliffs, New Jersey, and Inspector Szaz, 21, of Kirkwood, Washington, were booked into the Dane County Jail on tentative charges of theft by misrepresentation.
 A 14-year-old traveling with the suspects was released to a family member.
 The investigation into this incident remains open.